-One type of marketplace, the two-sided marketplace (i.e., platforms that connect buyers and sellers), has the darling of the investment community for the past decade.
+One type of marketplace, the two-sided marketplace (i.e., platforms that connect buyers and sellers), has been the darling of the investment community for the past decade.
 Its business model aligns perfectly with the VC approach to investing: It's difficult to get started, but with nearly unlimited upside potential if successful.

-Why digital marketplaces are popular with investors
+Why product marketplaces are popular with investors

 A few specific qualities make online marketplaces so attractive: